Esri/ember-cli-amd/README.md

 * `bower install`

 ## Usage

+Install to your ember-cli application

+* `npm install --save ember-cli-amd`

 Provide a list of packages that will be loaded via an AMD loader such as RequireJS or Dojo.
 You can also provide the source for the loader.
 ```javascript
 // use this in Brocfile.js